Ethaan/webpage/content/posts/tuples-for-fun.md

 ## Why tuples.

-I think this is the most important question, why `useState` simply don't return an object with `{ value, setValue }`? why using tuples when you can return an `array`? and the answer to that question is because tuples have fixed values, where you can't add or remove values, but still iterate over them or find values inside them, a good example of tuples in Swift for example is to return `httpCalls` response
+I think this is the most important question, why doesn't `useState` simply return an object with `{ value, setValue }`? why using tuples when you can return an `array`? and the answer to those questions is because tuples have fixed values, where you can't add or remove values, but still iterate over them or find values inside them, a good example of tuples in Swift for example is to return `httpCalls` responses

 ```swift
 func getStats(...) {